Paranoid Android: Music video

+Summary

 Like Robin, the "Paranoid Android" video is drawn in a simplistic style that emphasises bold colours and clear, strong lines.
-It features Robin and his friend Benjamin venturing into the world, running into miserable EU representatives, bullying pub patrons, a prostitute, two kissing leathermen, a drug addict, deranged businessmen, mermaids and an angel who plays table tennis with Robin.
-The band appears in cameo at a bar, where they are shown drinking while watching a man with a head coming out of his belly dancing on their table.
+It features Robin and his friend Benjamin venturing into the world, running into miserable EU representatives, bullying pub patrons, a prostitute, kissing leathermen, a drug addict, deranged businessmen, mermaids, and an angel who plays table tennis with Robin.

+The band appears in cameo at a bar, where they drink while watching a man with a head coming out of his belly dancing on their table.
 However, in this cameo only the versions of Yorke and Jonny Greenwood resemble themselves; O'Brien said "If you freeze-frame it on the video, the guy with the five strands of hair slicked back, that's Colin.
 It looks nothing like him."
 Colin Greenwood said "there was no way that we could appear in it to perform in it because that would be so Spinal Tap" and that having animations that did not resemble the band members allowed the video to be "twisted and colourful which is how the song is anyway".

+Reception

-Yorke was ultimately pleased with the video, saying that it "is really about the violence around [Robin], which is exactly like the song.
+Yorke was pleased with the video, saying that it "is really about the violence around [Robin], which is exactly like the song.
 Not the same specific violence as in the lyrics, but everything going on around him is deeply troubling and violent, but he's just drinking himself into oblivion.
 He's there, but he's not there.
 That's why it works.
 And that's why it does my head in every time I see it."

 While the single did not receive significant radio play in the US, MTV placed its video on high rotation.
 The version most often shown was edited to remove the mermaids' bare breasts.
-Greenwood said, "we would've understood if they had a problem with some guy chopping his arms and legs off, but I mean, a woman's breasts!
+Colin Greenwood said, "We would've understood if they had a problem with some guy chopping his arms and legs off, but I mean, a woman's breasts!
 And mermaids as well!
 It's fucked up."
-MTV Europe played the video uncut for two weeks because the channel's official censor was ill and unable to work; after that time the channel ran the cut version of the video.
-A later US version of the video saw the mermaids wear bathing suits, while the uncut version was later compiled along with other Radiohead videos on the DVD and home video release 7 Television Commercials and The Best Of DVD.
+MTV Europe played the video uncut for two weeks because the channel's official censor was ill and unable to work.
+After that time the channel ran the cut version of the video.
+A later US version of the video has the mermaids wearing bathing suits.

-Evan Sawdey of PopMatters described the video as "bizarre-yet-fitting", and Melody Maker said it represented a stunning "psycho-cartoon".
+Evan Sawdey of PopMatters described the video as "bizarre yet fitting", and Melody Maker said it represented a stunning "psycho-cartoon".
 Adrian Glover of Circus called the animation incredible and the video "really cool".
-MTV vice president of music Lewis Largent told Spin "You can watch 'Paranoid Android' a hundred times and not figure it all out."
+The MTV vice president of music Lewis Largent told Spin: "You can watch 'Paranoid Android' a hundred times and not figure it all out."